maryasad/-X-ray-Image-Classification/ReadMe.md

 ### 5. **Evaluate the Model**

-After training the model, you can evaluate its performance on the test data:
+After training the model, we can evaluate its performance on the test data:

 ```python
 test_datagen = ImageDataGenerator(rescale=1./255)